typeable/stackage2nix/README.md

 ## Generate full Stackage

-`--with-stackage` parameter generates full Stackage lts in addition to the targets from `stack.yaml`
+`--with-stackage` parameter generates full Stackage LTS in addition to the targets from `stack.yaml`

 ```